ABOUT THIS WEBINAR

 ABOUT LAYMAN “BUZZ” ALLEN

 Layman “Buzz” Allen is an educator, innovator, and lifelong advocate for human potential and holistic development.
-As Director of the Accelerated Learning Foundation (since 1998) and President of WFF ‘N PROOF Learning Games Associates (since 1980), he has been a pioneering force in instructional gaming and accelerated learning for more than five decades.
+As Director of the Accelerated Learning Foundation (since 1998) and President of WFF ‘N PROOF Learning Games Associates (since 1980), he has been a significant force in instructional gaming and accelerated learning for more than five decades.

-He has co-authored several influential educational programs and software systems, including Online EQUATIONS (2012), Introduction to EQUATIONS (1986), and the DIG Math (Diagnostic Instructional Gaming) Program (1986).
+Mr. Allen has co-authored several influential educational programs and software systems, including Online EQUATIONS (2012), Introduction to EQUATIONS (1986), and the DIG Math (Diagnostic Instructional Gaming) Program (1986).
 His work blends intellectual rigor with creativity and playfulness—demonstrating that learning can be both joyful and transformative.

 Connect by phone: Dial (929) 205-6099 or (253) 215-8782, then enter Meeting ID 177 174 913#